Parsl/parslguts/pickle.rst

 TODOs
 =====

-TODO: review my pickle talk, figure out what is relevant or not. maybe don't need to talk about pickle VM opcodes, just the remote-execution facility at a higher level? and the import facility at a higher level? no need to talk about recursive objects - that's not a user facing problem (unless you're trying to build your own pickle scheme)
+.. todo:: review my pickle talk, figure out what is relevant or not. maybe don't need to talk about pickle VM opcodes, just the remote-execution facility at a higher level? and the import facility at a higher level? no need to talk about recursive objects - that's not a user facing problem (unless you're trying to build your own pickle scheme)

-TODO: also mention cloudpickle as a dill-like pickle extension.
+.. todo:: also mention cloudpickle as a dill-like pickle extension.
 They are both installable alongside each other... and people mostly haven't given me decent argumetns for cloudpickle because people don't dig much into understanding whats going on.

-TODO: note that checkpointing results are stored using pickle - so this is not only about sending things across the wire (in space) but also to future runs of a checkpointed workflow (in time).
+.. todo:: note that checkpointing results are stored using pickle - so this is not only about sending things across the wire (in space) but also to future runs of a checkpointed workflow (in time).

 .. seealso::
-  I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania (TODO: link slides and video)
+  I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania

+  .. todo:: link slides and video

   Proxystore - reference its use in Parsl, and reference a citation for just proxystore.

-TODO
+  .. todo:: link proxystore

   Serialising functions is a hard part of programming languages, especially in a language that wasn't designed for this, and parsl is constantly pushing up against those limits. have a look at https://www.unison-lang.org/ if you're interested in languages which are trying to do this from the start.